Cavernous malformation (cavernoma)

 Cavernoma symptoms

-Symptoms of cavernous malformations vary widely, depending on lesion size, number and location.
+Symptoms of cavernous malformations vary widely, depending on their size, number and location.
 In general, symptoms occur due to bleeding (hemorrhage).
 Large cavernous malformations can also press on brain and spinal cord structures and cause symptoms.

 Cavernous malformation causes